Music at Otterbein is more than an education, it’s an experience.

 Department of Music

 As you walk through the Otterbein University Department of Music, you’ll notice that it’s alive with music, with laughter, with students in the lounge, with professors talking to students.
 Whether it be from our talented students, our actively practicing faculty and staff or from a guest ensemble, there is always music playing at Otterbein.
-Check out our concert calendar to see what events are coming up next.

 Why get a music degree from Otterbein?